Static Pricing Guarantees for Queueing Systems: Conclusion

 In this work, we have furnished universal performance guarantees for static pricing policies in the context of a general queueing model with price-sensitive customers.
 Our work yields non-asymptotic approximation ratios on revenue and congestion objectives simultaneously through a novel construction motivated by an application of Little's law.
 We observe that the advantage of dynamic over static pricing decays rapidly as the number of servers increases.
 We also provide bi-criteria guarantees on the revenue and cost objectives, with closed-form guarantees in the M/M/1 setting.
 In applications where controlling sojourn times rather than congestion is the more salient objective, we provided similar guarantees on the performance of static policies.
 For the practitioner wondering if implementing dynamic pricing is worth the additional complexity and potential adversarial customer behavior it might induce, our results provide useful insights.

 There are many possible avenues to extend our results.
 One promising direction of interest would be to relax the assumption that the service times are exponential.
 With general i.i.d. service times, the optimal pricing policy now depends not only on the number in system but also on the remaining service times of the customers in service.
 There are many subtleties that must be accounted for to prove similar results, but at the heart of our argument are two very robust tools: Little's Law and Jensen's inequality.
+One may also attempt to provide guarantees that are instance-dependent, using demand and service rate information to provide tighter inequalities.
+For instance, Eq. \eqref{LittlesLaw1} uses the simple fact that the total time in the system is at least the average service time, which can be loose in congested settings.
 Another interesting direction is to consider static pricing in queueing networks that represent vehicle sharing systems, where fair policies are of general concern \citep{elmachtoub2024fair}.

 Lastly, our theoretical results have focused on a particular construction of static policies for which we can provide good theoretical guarantees.
 We have shown that the worst-case objective value ratio for our construction is $\frac{1}{2}$ which is tight, but our empirical results have shown the best static policy had a guarantee of $0.891$.
 Improving the guarantee by considering other policies is thus another interesting open question.